 State law consequences?

-However, it is solely the responsibility of each small business entering into a qualified joint venture relationship to follow the respective state laws.
+However, it is solely the responsibility of each small business entering into a qualified JV relationship to follow the respective state laws.
 When considering the joint venture advantages and disadvantages under SBA guidelines, and although no formal entity is required, each business venture partner should seriously consider what type of business entity it must form (if it chooses to form a new business entity).